SvenBunge/hs_kostalInverterModbusTCP/README.md

 Download a [release](https://github.com/SvenBunge/hs_modbus_tcp/releases) and install the module / Logikbaustein like others in Experte.
 You find the module in the category "Energiemanagement".
 Just pic the IP address, port and unit-id of your inverter and wire the output to your communication objects.

+The latest version of the module is also available in the [KNX-User Forum Download Section](https://service.knx-user-forum.de/?comm=download&id=14180)

 ## Documentation

 This module fetches power information and states from home solar power inverters of the manufacturer "Kostal".
 It has been tested with the *Kostal Plenticore Plus 10* with 2 strings and an BYD battery attached.

 More [detailed documentation](doc/log14180.md)

+For further questions use the [Promotion Thread](https://knx-user-forum.de/forum/%C3%B6ffentlicher-bereich/knx-eib-forum/1559910-logikbaustein-kostal-wechselrichter-via-modbus-tcp-abfragen) of the KNX User Forum (German)

 ### Keep notice

-* All outputs are only triggered by a change (sbc).
+* All outputs are triggered by a change value (sbc).
-* Yield: If the battery is loaded DC/DC, the amount of energy is not included in this value.
+* Yield value fields: If the battery is loaded DC/DC, the amount of energy is not included in those values and unloading the battery will increase the yield.
 Work around: Add the SOC / 100 * battery capacity to get it approximated.
+(Output number 12-14)
+  * Or update your inverter firmware, set input number 6 = 1 and use the new outputs: 26-34
 * Only voltage(U) and current(I) is fetched from the DC-Strings.
 If the power(P) in Watts is needed, just calculate them ( P = U * I ).
 At DC-Level this should be correct.

 ## Build from scratch